Standard Operation Procedure for Quality Assurance of Post Registration Specialist Education in Paediatric Critical Care Units

 The Paediatric Critical Care nursing workforce requires specialist post registration education to enable delivery of safe, quality care.
 Historically, education programmes have been quality assured by Higher Education Institutes (HEIs).
 In the current financial climate, this Quality Assurance process is becoming unaffordable.
 The challenge for Paediatric Critical Care Educators is to deliver robust, standardised, quality assured education for all nurses, from registered new starters to experienced staff, cost effectively.
 The Paediatric Intensive Care Society – Educators Group (PICS-E) have developed standards for orientation programmes for nurses, and for Level 3 Paediatric Critical Care Unit specialist education programmes.
 The Royal College of Paediatrics and Child Health (2014), have published guidance for care in level 2 Paediatric Critical Care unit, with an associated Skills Passport.
 From 2017, PIC Institution programme leaders are able to apply for course validation for Level 3 critical specialist courses from the Paediatric Intensive Care Society (PICS).
 Education programmes validated by PICS are quality assured by members of the PICS-E Quality Assurers Group (PICSEQA), ensuring that the highest standards of education are delivered cost effectively.

 Full information and checklist can be found here.
+(Word doc)

 Standards for Education in Paediatric Critical Care Specialist Nursing